exaion-edf/systemd-netns-helper/README.md

    the tunnel.
  * DestNetNS: namespace to which you want to move the tunneled traffic.
    Defaults to *xfrm\_myservice*.
- * PhysDev (optional): if you want hardware-accelerated IPsec, set this to the physical interface that you will attach to the tunneled traffic namespace (the same that is mentioned in `interfaces`).
+ * UnderlayDev (optional): if you want hardware-accelerated IPsec, set this to the physical interface that holds the IPsec service (in the namespace allocated to strongswan).
  * BlockP2P (optional): setting this will add the route to your prefixes in a specific routing table that is only available to the upstream link.
 If the next hop is a firewall (which is recommended), the